On the Hofer-Zehnder conjecture for non-contractible periodic orbits in Hamiltonian dynamics: Introduction and main results

-Compared to the contractible periodic orbits case, very little is known about the existence of non-contractible periodic orbits.
-The main reason of this is that non-contractible periodic orbits may be empty and Floer homology of non-contractible periodic orbits is always trivial.
-So, it is very difficult to know information of non-contractible periodic orbits from Floer homology theory.
-However, G\"{u}rel, Ginzburg-G\"{u}rel and Orita proved that non-contractible Floer homology theory is partially applicable and they proved Conjecture 1 ${(2)}$ for some cases \cite{G,GG8,O,O2}.
-In this paper, we apply equivariant Floer theory \cite{Se,SZ} and prove Conjecture 1 ${(2)}$ for very wide classes of symplectic manifolds.
+We can state an analogue of the Hofer-Zehnder conjecture for non-contractible periodic orbits.
+The set of non-contractible periodic orbits may be empty and the Floer cohomology of non-contractible periodic orbits is always trivial.
+This implies that the necessary number of non-contractible periodic orbits is zero.
+So, one is tempted to conjecture that the existence of one non-contractible periodic orbit implies the existence of infinitely many simple non-contractible periodic orbits.
+G\"{u}rel, Ginzburg-G\"{u}rel and Orita proved that any Hamiltonian diffeomorphism has infinitely many simple non-contractible periodic orbits provided that the Hamiltonian diffeomorphism has at least one periodic orbit of infinite order in the first homology group for some closed simplectic manifolds \cite{G,GG8,O,O2}.
+In this paper, we apply equivariant Floer theory \cite{Se,Sh,SZ} and a key idea of G\"{u}rel \cite{G}.
+We prove this conjecture for very wide classes of symplectic manifolds.

-The statement of our main result is stated as follows.
-A symplectic manifold ${(M,\omega)}$ is called weakly monotone symplectic manifold if it satisfies one of the following conditions.
+Our main result is stated as follows.
+A ${2n}$-dimensional symplectic manifold ${(M,\omega)}$ is called a weakly monotone symplectic manifold if it satisfies one of the following conditions.
 We explain the precise meaning of terminologies in the next section.

-\begin{enumerate} \item ${(M,\omega)}$ is monotone \item ${c_1(A)=0}$ for every ${A\in \pi_2(M)}$ \item The minimum Chern number ${N>0}$ is greater than or equal to ${n-2}$ \end{enumerate} Note that weakly monotone symplectic manifolds cover wide classes of symplectic manifolds.
+\begin{enumerate} \item ${(M,\omega)}$ is monotone \item ${c_1(A)=0}$ for every ${A\in \pi_2(M)}$ \item The minimal Chern number ${N>0}$ is greater than or equal to ${n-2}$ \end{enumerate} Note that weakly monotone symplectic manifolds cover wide classes of symplectic manifolds.
 For example, every symplectic manifold whose dimension is less than or equal to $6$ is a weakly monotone symplectic manifold.
-We prove the following result.
+We prove the following theorem.